 Last night I ran 6 miles in Hokas (Stinson EVO Trail, size 12) in Brecksville trails (with the Wednesday night Trail Seekers Group, organized by Vertical Runner of Brecksville – - the shoes were given to us to try, courtesy Jerome of Hoka).
 This is how these shoes look:

-Background: I ran with traditional shoes from 2000 to 2011.
+Background: I ran in traditional running shoes from 2000 to 2011.
 I started running trails in 2007.
-My first pair of trail shoes was a pair of Salomons.
-I liked these shoes and became obsessed with Salomon and eventually settled for the SpeedCross shoes as my standard trail shoes.
+My first trail shoes was a pair of Salomons.
+I liked these shoes and became obsessed with Salomon and eventually settled for SpeedCross as my standard trail shoes.
 These shoes are now in their 3rd version (I was running in the original no. 1 version).
-They are rather bulky with a 10mm heel drop with aggressive bottoms as you can see in this picture:
+They are rather bulky with a 10mm heel drop and aggressive bottoms as you can see in this picture:

 In March of 2011 I developed a pain on the side of my left knee (iliotibial band syndrome, ITBS) after ramping up my road training for Boston, adding distance and hills.

-In 2011 I got this condition again, but this time on the opposite knee.
+In 2011 I got ITBS again, but this time on the opposite knee.
 I tried the strap but it did not work.
 I tried ART, it did not work.
 I tried different shoes and shoe inserts, making the shoes more padded, and it actually got worse.
-Finally, the problem was solved when I switched to minimalist shoes (shoes with minimal padding).
+Finally, the problem was solved when I switched to minimalist shoes (shoes with minimal padding - a pair of Fila Skele-Toes).
 ITB became a shoe barometer.
 Within minutes of trying a new shoe, I knew if it was going to work or not.
-Again, it is the padding not the weight of the shoe.
+What I found out is that it is the padding not the weight of the shoe that is a problem.
 Some lightweight shoes (Nike Free, for example) did not work because of the padding.